-Many factors influence appetite, including a person’s age, current medications, and underlying mental or physical health conditions.
+Many factors influence appetite, including age, medications, and underlying health conditions.
 Sometimes, the cause is temporary, such as a stomach virus.
 However, never being hungry may indicate a more long-term issue.

 Appetite refers to how much or how often a person feels like eating.
 It is not always consistent with the amount of food or nutrients that a person really needs.
 Depending on the cause, a person may be able to boost their appetite by making changes to their diet or lifestyle.

 In this article, we look at the possible reasons why a person may never feel hungry and the treatment options.
 We also provide tips on how people can improve their appetite.

 If a person never feels hungry, they are experiencing a loss of appetite.
 This can occur for many reasons, and it may feel different depending on the root cause.
 A lack of appetite may present as:

 - feeling nauseated at the thought of food

 - bloating, pain, or other symptoms that make eating uncomfortable

 If appetite loss causes someone to eat less food, they may also experience unintentional weight loss, tiredness, or nutritional deficiencies.